Old Velux window codes

 - Window size 134 x 140 code 808 or 8 or UO8

-Please see this page to see all the available window blinds and how to fit them Velux window blinds
+If you require a blind, see this page to see all the available window blinds and how to fit them – Velux window blinds

 Having fitted many windows, a big part of that can be maintaining an older roof window.
 Sometimes either with sheer age, or from a badly installed flashing set roof windows can leak, and if you find yourself in this situation you can contact Velux support for spares or a third party roof window company for spares or repair.

 Roof window repairs

-Can I get a new flashing set to fit my old roof window, lots of people have asked me this in the past, and often the answer is yes.
+Can I get a new roof window flashing set to fit my old roof window, lots of people have asked me this in the past, and often the answer is yes.

-Nearly always you will be told that you require a dedicated flashing set from Velux themselves, these are normally 3 times the cost of the equivalent shop bought flashing kit and whilst this is technically accurate you would be surprised how easy it can be to fit new flashings to and old Velux window with minimal fuss.
+Nearly always you will be told that you require a dedicated flashing set from Velux themselves, these are normally 3 times the cost of the equivalent shop bought flashing kit and whilst this is technically accurate you would be surprised how easy it can be to fit new flashings to and old Velux window.

 Fitting Velux flashings to other makes of roof window can also be done if you are having trouble getting hold of flashings for that particular window, check the external window frame size first though to make sure of a basic fit.
 Roof windows such as RoofLITE, Keylite and Duratech are good examples of this amongst others, obviously on some makes of roof window they can require a little bit more modification.